 Just as the merchant depends on the customer for his livelihood, so does the landlord depend on the tenant.
 This places the tenant in a unique and powerful position.
 By refusing to rent from landlords who close their eyes to illegal activity, you convey a clear message that the rental community will seek out responsible, dedicated landlords.
 Those landlords who allow illegal activity on their property will see their occupancy rates decline and their profits dwindle.

-The next Crime Free Multi-Housing course will be held March 11 & 12, 2020 at the Kingsway Legion (14339 - 50 Street) Recertification will be 1/2 day on March 13.
-Fall course will be October 7 & 8, 2020.
+The next Crime Free Multi-Housing course will be held October 7 & 8, 2020 at the Kingsway Legion (14339 - 50 Street) Recertification will be 1/2 day on October 9.
+Course will follow Alberta Health Services guidelines for COVID.
 For all management companies interested in registering themselves, site managers, assistant managers or maintenance staff, please contact Carol Wilson at the City of Edmonton at 780-496-5959.

 For more information, please contact Cst.
 Susan Costa at 780-421-3433 or Sgt.
 Paul Looker at 780-421-2860 or email: email@example.com To learn more about the responsibilities of renting, visit The Property, The Neighbourhood, The Landlord, and The Tenant sections of our site.